lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 .. note::

-    These also need to be added to your global-vars-$SILO.sh or they will be overwritten.
+    Add these variables to your global-vars-$SILO.sh file or they will be overwritten.

 Jenkins configure -> Managed Files -> Add a New Config -> Custom File